By: Diane Kashin, Ed.D, RECE

 It’s necessary that we believe that the child is very intelligent, that the child is strong and beautiful and has very ambitious desires and requests.
 This is the image of the child that we need to hold.
 Those who have the image of the child as fragile, incomplete, weak, made of glass, gain something from this belief only for themselves.
 We don’t need that as an image of children.
 Instead of always giving children protection, we need to give them the recognition of their rights and of their strengths (Malaguzzi, 1994).

-As facilitators of adult learning experiences we have broadened our interpretation to reflect images of learners in general.
-We look at our opportunities to facilitate adult learning from a perspective that the learner is capable, competent and we build on their strengths believing in their capacity to accomplish.
-We believe beginning with our image of the adult learner’s capacity lead to a successful Reggio-inspired summer intensive last year.
-From that experience #ReggioPLC and our live tweet chats were born.
+As a facilitators of adult learning experiences I have broadened the interpretation to reflect images of learners in general.
+I look at my opportunities to facilitate adult learning from a perspective that the learner is capable, competent and I build on their strengths believing in their capacity to accomplish.
+I believe beginning with our image of the adult learner’s capacity lead to a successful Reggio-inspired summer intensive last year.
+From that experience #ReggioPLC and live tweet chats were born.
 Our intent for our tweet chats was to generate topics for discussion from the principles of the Reggio Emilia approach beginning with the image of the child.
-June 10th will mark the last live Twitter chat until the fall as we focus on energy on preparing for this summer’s Reggio-inspired intensive.
+June 10th will mark the last live Twitter chat until the fall as we focus our energy on preparing for this summer’s Reggio-inspired intensive.
 There are still a few spots available.

 Beginnings and endings are always good times to reflect.
 When Louise and I made the decision to challenge ourselves to try something we had never done before, it was a chance to step out of our comfort zone and to accept the resulting discomfort.
 When new learning collides with current practices, disequilibrium results.
 Instead of resisting the forces of cognitive dissonance we embraced the possibilities of change this new learning would bring.
 Change is a journey not a blueprint, and as Rinaldi (1998) points out, a plan is like a compass not a train schedule.
 Change must come from within each early childhood educator and uncertainty of direction must be accepted.
 Katz (2004) challenges the early childhood educator as “responsibility for changes” is “right on our own doorsteps” (p.
 67).
 Reflecting on our own images of children (or learners) is a micro-level opportunity for change.
 When presented with new information that is difficult to accommodate it may be that in the moment of confusion real opportunities exist to accept new challenges and create new possibilities.
 Recently I shared a blog post on Twitter from a teacher who accepted a challenge to change when she eliminated themes from her practice.
 To date this has been my most favoured and retweeted postings.